 Video Conference Calling

-Especially as video conferencing tools like Zoom or Microsoft Teams become an essential part of business communication, most business phone systems will provide native video calling capabilities as a part of their plans.
+Especially as video conferencing tools like Zoom or Microsoft Teams become an essential part of business communication, most virtual phone systems will provide native video calling capabilities as a part of their plans.

 Web conferencing improves remote team collaboration by allowing for face-to-face real-time communication and collaboration.